EXPLORING THE IMPACT OF RELIGION’S PRESENCE

 WHAT WE DO

-We provide specialized programming premised on challenging unconscious biases surrounding religion.
+We provide specialized programming premised on challenging unconscious biases surrounding religious people, communities, and themes.

 We advise public, private and nonprofit organizations seeking to improve internal diversity and social responsibility strategy.

 A more religiously literate and socially cognizant Hollywood